sjentsch/lsjDocs/Ch12/Ch12_Regression_11.rst

    Again, for the linear algebra fanatics: the “hat matrix” is defined to be that matrix **H** that converts the vector of observed values *y* into a vector of fitted values ŷ, such that ŷ = **H**\ *y*.
-The name comes from the fact that thit is the matrix that “puts a hat on *y*”.
+The name comes from the fact that this is the matrix that “puts a hat on *y*”.
 The hat *value* of the i-th observation is the i-th diagonal element of this matrix (so technically I should be writing it as h\ :sub:`ii` rather than h\ :sub:`i`).
    Oh, and in case you care, here is how it is calculated: